-So what are the best working hours to choose, to maximise your creativity and productivity?
-In this article, we'll look at what the experts say and what their research reveals.
+So if you want to maximise your creativity and productivity, what are the best working hours to choose?
+In this article, we'll hear from the experts and explore what their research reveals.
 And some of their findings may surprise you...

 Sunlight inhibits the production of melatonin, making us feel more awake.
 So in theory, humans should be at their most alert and productive after a decent night’s sleep and a light breakfast, just after the sun has risen.
 If you think of yourself as a morning person, you’ll probably recognise this state of total clarity.

 Scientific studies support this too.
 Research conducted by Professor Christoph Randler at Heidelberg University showed that people who rise and begin work early in the day are, largely, more positive and productive than their lazier mates.

 Significantly, it was also reported that early risers use the morning hours in specific ways; to organise and plan, to set goals hours or weeks ahead.
 Early risers are less chaotic in their approach to work than their sleepless friends.

 There’s also evidence that getting up early is better for your health.
 Tuning your sleep cycle as close as possible with the Earth’s circadian clock, the setting and rising of the sun, leads to deeper, more restorative sleep.
 So it seems that early risers are healthier, get a larger variety of work done and have more energy than the Duracell bunny.

 But when it comes to designers specifically, that's not the end of the story.
 According to psychologists, there are some big advantages for those of us who like to burn the midnight oil too...